The Quiet Collapse

 The Solarpunk Frame

 A native garden is the cheapest, most impactful piece of ecological restoration most people will ever do with their own hands.
 You’re not just planting flowers.
 You’re rebuilding a fragment of the food web.
 The caterpillars feed the chickadees.
 The chickadees feed the hawks.
-The mycelium in your soil sequesters carbon faster than any tech solution being marketed in the same space.
+The mycelium in your soil quietly stores carbon — one of the cheapest, most durable forms of drawdown we have, and one that asks for no hardware at all.

 And it’s reversible in a generation.
 A yard restored to native plantings today supports more biodiversity than that same yard’s parents ever saw under lawn.
 The land remembers.
 We just have to stop interrupting.